Category: CCF Page

 • Are not on workers’ compensation for more than 26 weeks;

-• Are legally responsible for children between birth and 17 years of age (by birth or adoption);
+• Are legally responsible (by birth or adoption) for children between birth and age 17;

 • Have paid all previous co-payment balances and taxable CCF benefit costs; and

-• Complete a program application, provide proof of employment and child(ren)’s dependency, and submit all required documentation by Thursday, October 31, 2024.
+• Complete a program application; provide proof of employment and child(ren)’s dependency; and submit all required documentation by the registration deadline, usually October 31.
+(Visit our registration page for information about programs and to see this year’s deadline.)

 • Required Documents